cortexlabs/cortex/docs/guides/single-node-deployment.md

 $ logout
 ```

-If you have installed Docker correctly, you should be able to run docker commands such as `docker run hello-world/python` without running into permission issues or needing `sudo`.
+If you have installed Docker correctly, you should be able to run docker commands such as `docker run hello-world` without running into permission issues or needing `sudo`.

 ### Step 12